nup002/Mathboard/docs/modes.md

 </style>

 > [!TIP]
-> You can always get Mathpad back to Plaintext mode by holding down the MODE key for one second and releasing it.
+> You can always get Mathpad back to Plaintext mode by holding down the Mode key for one second and releasing it.
 >